Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: Summary and Discussion

 Overall, the observations made here provide a deeper understanding of entanglement and related phenomena in strongly coupled conformal field theories with backreaction at finite temperature.
-These results establish that the influence of heavy flavour backreaction is not universal but strongly regime dependent as it reduces entanglement in the vacuum like phase and enhances it in the thermal phase.
-This dual role highlights HEN as a sharper diagnostic of the balance between quantum and thermal correlations than HEE alone.
-In our study of entangled-disentangled phase transition using HEN for disjoint configuration we found that the critical separation decreases with backreaction.
-Also the critical separation from HEN ($l_c^{HEN}$) is always smaller then obtained from HMI ($l_c^{HMI}$) i.e. $l_c^{HEN}<l_c^{HMI}$.

-Future directions include performing a systematic numerical study in the intermediate regime $T_f l\sim \mathcal{O}(1)$ to map out crossover behaviour, exploring time-dependent quenches to connect with thermalization dynamics and extending the analysis to higher-derivative gravity or string-theoretic embeddings to quantify $1/N$ and $\alpha'$ corrections.
-Such studies could shed further light on the microscopic structure of entanglement in strongly coupled plasmas with flavour backreaction and on the universal features of entanglement negativity in holographic duals.
+These results establish that the influence of adding the heavy flavor backreaction is universal and increases the entanglement in the theory through the extra degrees of freedom.
+This highlights HEN as a sharper diagnostic of the balance between quantum and thermal correlations than HEE alone.
+Moreover, our findings are consistent with the previous studies on the effect of backreaction on entanglement.
+Future directions include performing a systematic numerical study in the intermediate regime $T_f l\sim \mathcal{O}(1)$ to map out crossover behavior, exploring time-dependent quenches to connect with thermalization dynamics and extending the analysis to higher-derivative gravity or string-theoretic embeddings to quantify $1/N$ and $\alpha'$ corrections.
+Such studies could shed further light on the microscopic structure of entanglement in strongly coupled plasmas with flavor backreaction and on the universal features of entanglement negativity in holographic duals.